soundcrowd-ursula/mttkay.github.com/source/_posts/2013-08-25-functional-reactive-programming-on-android-with-rxjava.markdown

 # Enter RxJava--now with more Android

-To come back to the initial problem statement: do we have to give in to the lack of high level abstractions and deal with it, or are there better solutions?
-Turns out that as initially hinted at, functional programming might have an answer to this.
-"But wait" you might say, "I still want to use Java?".
-Turns out: yes we can.
+To come back to the initial problem statement, do we have to give in to the lack of high-level abstractions and deal with it, or do better solutions exist?
+Turns out that functional programming might have an answer to this.
+"But wait" you might say, "I still wanna use Java?".
+Turns out, yes, you can.
-It's not super pretty (at least not unless Google whip out their magic wand and give us Java 8 and closures on Dalvik, or unless you feel attracted to anonymous classes and six levels of identation), but it happens to solve all of the above problems in one fell swoop.
-To summarize again what these problems were:
+It is not super pretty (at least not unless Google whips out its magic wand and gives us Java 8 and closures on Dalvik, or unless you feel attracted to anonymous classes and six levels of identation).
+However, it solves all of the problems in one fell swoop:

 - No standard mechanism to recover from errors
 - Lack of control over thread scheduling (unless you like to dig deep)
 - No obvious way to compose asynchronous operations
-- No obvious and hassle free way of attaching to `Context`
+- No obvious and hassle-free way of attaching to `Context`

 [RxJava](https://github.com/Netflix/RxJava) is an implementation of the Reactive Extensions (Rx) on the JVM, courtesy of Netflix.
 Rx was first conceived by Erik Meijer on the Microsoft .NET platform, as a way of combining data or event streams with reactive objects and functional composition.
-In Rx, events are modeled as observable streams, to which observers are subscribed.
-These streams, or observables for short, can be filtered, transformed and composed in various ways before their results are emitted to an observer.
-Every observer is defined over three simple messages:
+In Rx, events are modeled as observable streams to which observers are subscribed.
+These streams, or observables for short, can be filtered, transformed, and composed in various ways before their results are emitted to an observer.
+Every observer is defined within three messages:
 `onNext`, `onCompleted`, and `onError`.
 Concurrency is a variable in this equation, and abstracted away in the form of schedulers.
-Generally, every observable stream exposes an interface that is modeled around concurrent execution flows (i.e. you don't call it, you subscribe to it), but by default is executed synchronously.
-Introducing schedulers can then make an observable execute using various concurrency primitives such as threads, thread pools, or even Scala actors.
-Here's an example:
+Generally, every observable stream exposes an interface that is modeled after concurrent execution flows (i.e. you don't call it, you subscribe to it), but by default is executed synchronously.
+Introducing schedulers can make an observable execute using various concurrency primitives such as threads, thread pools, or even Scala actors.
+Here is an example:

 {% codeblock lang:java %}
 Subscription sub = Observable.from(1, 2, 3, 4, 5)